xubiod/xubot/README.md

 dotnet publish
 ```

-You run it by running this with `xubot-core.dll`:
+You run it by running this with `xubot.dll`:
 ```
-dotnet xubot-core.dll
+dotnet xubot.dll
 ```

+If the publish provides it, you can also run the bot with the executable named `xubot` (i.e `xubot.exe`, `./xubot`).
+For Linux, make sure the execute rights are set on the file.

 The binary depends on certain files within its directory.
 These can be found in the [config example](config-example) folder.